Which is the best MIDI keyboard for FL Studio?

 - Lack Of Controls – Want drum pads and assignable knobs for creating beats and controlling VSTs on FL Studio?
 This isn’t the MIDI keyboard for you.

 On a budget and not too worried about choosing the best brand names?
 The MIDIPLUS AKM320 is budget-friendly, simple and reliable.
+This MIDI keyboard is very good at a great price.
+It does not have much in the way of knobs and other control options, and is therefore very beginner friendly.

 What does it have?
 This affordable MIDI keyboard packs 32 velocity-sensitive keys, pitch and modulation control, and sustain pedal input capability into a simple, user-friendly and desk-friendly device at just 4 inches by 18 inches.